 Prior to commencing a clinical trial, the sponsor must obtain a clinical trial authorization from the competent authority, and a positive opinion from an independent ethics committee.
 The application for a clinical trial authorization must include, among other things, a copy of the trial protocol and an investigational medicinal product dossier containing information about the manufacture and quality of the medicinal product under investigation.
-Currently, clinical trial authorization applications must be submitted to the competent authority in each EU Member State in which the trial will be conducted.
 Under the new Regulation on Clinical Trials, which took effect in January 2022, with a 3-year transition period, there will be a centralized application procedure where one national authority takes the lead in reviewing the application and the other national authorities have only a limited involvement.
-Any substantial changes to the trial protocol or other information submitted with the clinical trial applications must be notified to or approved by the relevant competent authorities and ethics committees.
+At the same time as the health authority approval for the new clinical trial is obtained for the respective countries also the ethics committee of the respective countries approve the new clinical trial, during the same approval process.
+As of January 31, 2023, new clinical trial authorization applications must be submitted centrally under the Clinical Trial Regulation.
+Any substantial changes to the trial protocol or other information submitted with the clinical trial applications must be notified to or approved by the relevant competent authorities and ethics committees through a centralized application.
+With the Clinical Trial Regulation increased requirements for making Clinical Trial Applications publicly available are established, some sections may be redacted.
 Medicines used in clinical trials must be manufactured in accordance with cGMP.
 Other national and European Union-wide regulatory requirements also apply.